ndugger-archive/jdom/README.md

 ---

 **Current issues:**
-- `NodeList.prototype.remove` does not return a NodeList with each original element
+- `HTMLCollection.prototype.remove` does not return a NodeList with each original element

 ---